abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-08-10-logistic-regression.md

 date: 2019-05-03
 ---

 Logistic Regression Model is one of the most popular algorithms and is used widely in the industry.
 It is a classification model that gives out probability of occurence of an event.
-For eg, if you want to determine, if a customer is going to default on his loan from a bank based on his historical behaviour, logistic regression is one of the models you would be using.
+For eg, if you want to determine if a customer is going to default on his loan from a bank based on his historical behaviour, logistic regression is one of the models you would be using.
 Since, it is a classification technique, it is used for categorical target variables.

 ### Theory